loopwerk/loopwerk.io/content/articles/2025-02-05-saga-in-python-or-typescript.md

 By using [Pydantic](https://docs.pydantic.dev/latest/) the Python version of Saga also validates and transforms metadata.
 So also in this case a missing `tag` in an article would result in an error, and a comma-separated string of tags results in an array of strings.

 There are very good markdown readers (with support for code block syntax highlighting!) for Python.
-The only thing is that there aren’t any strongly typed template languages or DLSs as far as I know of.
+The only thing is that there aren’t any strongly typed template languages or DLSs as far as I know.
 So while the strongly-typed metadata is absolutely useful for validating and auto-transforming the embedded metadata inside markdown files, it’s a shame that the HTML templates are unaware of exactly what kind of metadata they’re dealing with.
 It’s not strongly typed “top to bottom”, as in the Swift version.

 ## TypeScript